luci/recipes-py/README.recipes.md

     in the parent invocation.
   realm (str): realm used for the new invocation created if `include=True`.
-    Default is the current realm used in buildbucket.
+    Default is the current realm used in buildbucket. location_tags_file (str): path to the file that contains test location tags in JSON format.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)

 #### **class [RuntimeApi](/recipe_modules/runtime/api.py#8)([RecipeApi](/recipe_engine/recipe_api.py#856)):**